 Personal, domestic, medical or other reasons that would prevent you from accepting work on any shift that is customary to your usual occupation may disqualify you for the weeks for which you are not able to work or look for a job.

-4. You are or will be receiving "other pay" such as severance pay.
+4. You are or will be receiving payments from your former employer such as such as severance pay.

 5. You are receiving Worker's Compensation.
 You may qualify for benefits if you are on partial disability or when you are again able to resume an active work search and able to return to full-time employment.